harshal-96/Sentiment_analysis_BERT/README.md

 File Structure

-•	Sentiment_analysis_using_BERT.ipynb: The main Jupyter Notebook for performing sentiment analysis on text data and outputting the results.
+•	Fine_Tuning_BERT_for_Customer_Sentiment.ipynb: The main Jupyter Notebook for performing sentiment analysis on text data and outputting the results.

 Acknowledgments